-Work authorisation is available to spouses of L and E visa holders.
+Work authorisation is available to spouses of L and E visa holders, as well as certain H-4 dependent spouses of H-1B workers.
 The work authorisation is unrestricted as to employers but is time-limited, and may be valid for one or two years.
 It is renewable for as long as the principal visa holder remains in L or E status.
 The couple must be legally married.
 Work authorisation is not available to non-spouse partners.
 The spouse of the L or E visa holder may apply for a work authorisation card (employment authorisation document) upon entry into the United States in L-2 or E status.
 The processing time for these cards is anywhere from 90 to 180 days.